-Minimizing Variation in Outdoor CPV Power Ratings (Presentation).
-NREL (National Renewable Energy Laboratory).
+Minimizing Variation in Outdoor CPV Power Ratings: Preprint.

 Publication Year: 2011

-Notes: Presented at the 7th International Conference on Concentrating Photovoltaic Systems (CPV-7), 4-6 Aoril 2011, Las Vegas, Nevada
+Notes: Presented at the 7th International Conference on Concentrating Photovoltaic Systems (CPV-7), 4-6 April 2011, Las Vegas, Nevada

 Subject Code Description: Solar Energy - Photovoltaics

-Abstract: Presented at the 7th International Conference on Concentrating Photovoltaic Systems (CPV-7), 4-6 April 2011, Las Vegas, Nevada.
-The CPV community has agreed to have both indoor and outdoor power ratings at the module level.
+Abstract: The CPV community has agreed to have both indoor and outdoor power ratings at the module level.
 The indoor rating provides a repeatable measure of module performance as it leaves the factory line while the outdoor rating provides a measure of true performance under real world conditions.
 The challenge with an outdoor rating is that the spectrum, temperature, wind speed, etc are constantly in flux and therefore the resulting power rating varies from day to day and month to month.
 This work examines different methodologies for determining the outdoor power rating with the goal of minimizing variation even if data are collected under changing meteorological conditions.

 Library Notes: NPL-1107 REV

 PDF: This document is available as an Adobe Acrobat PDF.
 Download Acrobat Reader.